Amallyn/torcrawler/README.md

 # Life cycle

+**Complete rewrite in progress**
+- Crawler - FrontierManager in progress
+- We'll see for Middleware and backend
+- No Frontera integration for now

 Most classes and files are documented.
 Life cycles can also be found in each class __doc__, __usage__ and main()

 Classes & files